ankur56/ELFNet/README.md

 - [Multiwfn](http://sobereva.com/multiwfn/download.html)
 - Gaussian 16

+*Note: We recommend using Anaconda for easy installation of libraries.*

 ### Data
 The QM9-G4MP2 dataset is publicly available through [Materials Data Facility](https://petreldata.net/mdf/detail/wardlogan_machine_learning_calculations_v1.1/).
 The geometries (*xyz* files) and energies of the molecules were extracted from the dataset, which were then processed using the scripts in this repository.
 ### Data Preparation